Campus Safety and Crime Information

 According to Section 16 of Title 18 of the United States Code, the term “crime of violence” means:

-1. an offense that has as an element the use, attempted use, or threatened use of physical force against the person or property of another, or
+1. an offense that has as an element the use, attempted use, or threatened use of physical force against the person or property of another or

-2. any other offense at is a felony and that, by its nature, involves a substantial risk that physical force against the person or property of another may be used in the course of committing the offense.
+2. any other offense that is a felony and that, by its nature, involves a substantial risk that physical force against the person or property of another may be used in the course of committing the offense.

 Sex Offender Registry